vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

 | TAR       |  *"Join Base RWY 04R"*                              | *"Join Base RWY 22L"*                              | *"Join Downwind RWY 10R, maintain A015"*       | *"Join Final RWY 28L"*        |

 !!! note
-    If applicable, aircraft shall be instructed to maintain `A015`, for separation with aircraft departing the zone `A010`.
-Once clear of the departure track, instruct aircraft "**cleared visual approach*", cancelling the previous level restriction.
+    If applicable, aircraft shall be instructed to maintain `A015` for separation with aircraft departing the zone `A010`.
+Once clear of the departure track, clear these aircraft for a visual approach.

 ### Departures